zeroproject-0/dotz/README.md

 dotz repo [github repository url]
 ```

-The default path for the dotfiles is "$HOME/.dotfiles" but you can change it with the following command:
+the default path where the repository will be cloned is "$HOME/.dotfiles" but you can change it with the following command:

 ```bash
 dotz repo [github repository url] [path to dotfiles folder]
 ```

-In this case the folder need to be empty or not exist (dotz will create the folder).
+> Node: In this case the folder need to be empty or not exist (dotz will create the folder).

 If you want to install the dotfiles in a different path you can use the following command: